canonical/lxd/doc/architectures.md

 ## Virtual-machine support

-Incus only supports running virtual-machines on the following host architectures:
+LXD only supports running virtual-machines on the following host architectures:

 - `x86_64`
 - `aarch64`